maeek/ha-aux-cloud/README.md

 ## Known Issues

-- **Adding devices that are offline**: If you add a device that is offline, it will not add all the entities.
-You will need to reload the integration manually
 - **Logging in in the App**: The login process in the app will log out any existing sessions (at least on Android).
 If you log in the app, reload the integration.

 > [!NOTE]